startwind/webinsights-docs/changelog/index.md

 | Date                    | Feature Description                                                                                                                                                |
 |-------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------|
+| <nobr>2024-05-25</nobr> | Small but nice.
+We now show the list of tags we found on all recent blog posts.
 | <nobr>2024-05-20</nobr> | Collections are the backbone of good reports in WebInsight.
 We have added a new one that can be used by every user.
 It is called "Hosting Companies" and includes all companies where their homepages suggest that they are doing hosting stuff.
 | <nobr>2024-05-20</nobr> | We introduced a lot of small little changes today.
 First of all (and this is not too small) we updated the product portfolio for hosting companies.
 This means we now can for about 200 products on the companies homepages to give you the best overview on what is going on in the hosting sector.<br>Additionally we added tags to the blog post overview.
 This means you can now see (and soon filter for) the tags.
 This makes it much more readable.
 | <nobr>2024-05-19</nobr> | What a week and what a new feature.
 WebInsights in now able to show the newest blog posts that were written by hosting companies.
 On a daily basis we scan over 1,500 RSS feeds to show the newest information that companies share with their clients. <br> All posts are enriched with a screenshot.